NikoHsu/page/_pages/about.md

 - **PSEF: Point Cloud and Semantic-Based ESKF Fusion System for Precise Underground Parking Enviroment Localization**

 **Zhiqiang Xu**, Kun Gong, and Yuelei Xu, [IEEE Sensors Journal](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=7361), under review

 Underground parking environments pose challenges such as GNSS denied, poor lighting and complex interference, resulting in degraded and unstable sensor localization.
 To address these issues,  We propose a novel system, named PSEF, which is based on dual-layer map matching and fusion.
 We construct a point cloud map based on LiDAR odometry and a semantic map based on camera data and semantic segmentation.
 For the first time, we introduce the fusion of point cloud and semantic information based on ESKF.

 ![slam](/Niko.github.io/images/slam.png)  ![slam2](/Niko.github.io/images/slam2.jpg)
+(a)Current frame’s BEV image. (b) The front view of the vehicle. (c) Illustration of dual-Layer map fusion.

 Skills